mobilernd/Camduna/README.md

 It will total number of users in the resposne .

-# second test function is
+# Second test function is

 public void shouldReturnTureForFirstUserName()